Tellusant/docs/beige/index.md

 We compute a composite score for each of the 12 districts based on the wording in the report, then sum the scores weighted by the GDP of each district.

-A retrospective comparison between our Beige Book metric and actual GDP growth is found here: [Comparative Analysis](https://www.linkedin.com/posts/scanback_economy-gdp-usa-activity-6623665605125955584-24lF/).
+A retrospective comparison by us between our Beige Book metric and actual GDP growth is found here: [Comparative Analysis](https://www.linkedin.com/posts/scanback_economy-gdp-usa-activity-6623665605125955584-24lF/).

 ---
 ## October 2025